ianngiaw/CS3245-Homework/HW3/README.txt

 for the term frequencies, to make queries more efficient, at the cost of dictionary size.

+search.py contains the functions used to find the relevant documents that match the free text queries.
+First, build_dict builds a python dictionary based on the dictionary file output by index.py.
+This dictionary's keys are the stemmed tokens and the values are tuples of the pointer to the location of the start of the postings list and the idf of the token.

+This dictionary is then passed to execute_queries to execute each of the queries found in the input query file.
+Each of the lines in the query file are passed to process_query to find the most relevant documents.

+process_query does this by first calling normalize_query_term_frequencies.
+This function splits the query into tokens using nltk's word_tokenize function, and calculates the tf-idf for each of these query tokens.
+A dictionary of the tokens and their respective tf-idf values is returned.

+Next, process_query calls get_document_normalized_term_freq, which gets the normalized term frequencies for each document containing the tokens provided in the query.
+Since the term frequencies are already log-weighted and normalized in indexing stage, this function simply retrieves their value using PostingReader.
+It then returns a dictionary of dictionaries.
+The outer dictionary is keyed by the doc_ids of the documents containing the tokens, and the inner dictionary is keyed by the tokens present in the document, with values being the normalized term frequencies of that term in that document.

+Lastly, the output of the of the two functions, normalize_query_term_frequencies and get_document_normalized_term_freq, are passed to score_documents which calculates the cosine score of each document. process_query then returns the output of score_documents, which is a list of document ids, ordered by their cosine scores in decending order.

 == Files included with this submission ==

 index.py:       Creates the dictionary and postings from the supplied corpus.